 Mila’s Miracle Foundation is working hard to pave this entirely new path for truly personal medicines.

 The day Mila was born was the happiest day of our lives.
 She came into the world strong and healthy.
 She walked at one.
 She talked up a storm.
 Then, things changed.
 At three, we noticed Mila would get stuck on words and one foot was turned inward.
 By five, she seemed to have issues with vision and walking.
 We had her continually assessed by doctors, from neurologists to ophthalmologists.
 But no one could explain what was going on.

 When she turned six, she got precipitously worse in a matter of weeks.
-In desperation, we brought her into Children’s Hospital Colorado in hopes they would figure out what was wrong.
+In desperation, we brought her into the emergency room in hopes they would figure out what was wrong.
 After many tests, the doctors diagnosed Mila with Batten Disease.
 Our hearts stopped.
 Our bodies went limp.

 WE NEED YOUR HELP NOW

 Mila was given an unprecedented second chance at life through the first-ever truly personal medicine, Milasen.
 Now we need your help to pave this path for many more children like Mila across hundreds of rare diseases.